Hill 303 massacre: Military geography

 Hill 303 forms an elongated oval 2 mi long on a northeast–southwest axis with a peak elevation of 994 ft.
 It is the first hill mass north of Waegwan and its southern slope comes down to the edge of the town.
 The hill grants observation of Waegwan, a network of roads running out of the town, the railroad and highway bridges across the river at that point, and long stretches of the river valley to the north and to the south.
 Its western slope terminates at the east bank of the Nakdong River.
 From Waegwan a road runs north and south along the east bank of the Nakdong, another northeast through the mountains toward Tabu-dong, and still another southeast toward Taegu.
 Hill 303 was a critical terrain feature in control of the main Pusan-Seoul railroad and highway crossing of the Nakdong, as well as of Waegwan itself.

 Massacre

-The exact details of the massacre are unknown and based on the accounts of four US soldiers who survived the event.
+The exact details of the massacre are unknown.
+The outline is based on the accounts of four US soldiers who survived the event.
 Three captured KPA soldiers were pointed out by the survivors as participants in the killings, and these three also gave conflicting accounts of what happened.